Trinity College, Toronto: Early years

 In 1879, Provost Whitaker lost a contentious election to become Bishop of Toronto.
 This was his third failure seeking the position, and after the loss he resolved to return to his home in England.
 Whitaker left in 1881, and in his place the College Council appointed the Reverend Charles Body, another clergyman from Cambridge.
 Body was thirty at the time of his appointment, and significantly reformed the curriculum and policies of Trinity College.
 Under Provost Body, religious entry-requirements were abolished for non-divinity students, and the first female students were admitted to study.
 The requirement to wear a cap and gown while leaving College grounds was dropped, although chapel attendance remained mandatory for both divinity and arts students.
 Body's reforms succeeded in attracting new students, and within a decade enrollment more than doubled.

 The original College building suffered from architectural defects.
 The building was cold in winter, and fireplaces filled the residence rooms with smoke.
-Until 1888, the College used coal for heating, which generated noxious fumes.
+Until 1888, the college used coal for heating, which generated noxious fumes.
 Over time, additional wings were added to the college, such as a convocation hall added in 1877 in memory of John Strachan.
-A designated chapel was built in 1883 - previously, chapel had been held in a room originally intended for the college's library.
-Enrolment grew substantially under Provosts Body and Welch, such that in 1894 the College erected an east wing devoted entirely to student residences.
+A designated chapel was built in 1883; previously, chapel had been held in a room originally intended for the college's library.
+Enrolment grew substantially under Provosts Body and Welch, such that in 1894 the college erected an east wing devoted entirely to student residences.

 Under Provost Body and his successor Edward Welch, Trinity College gradually expanded its teaching beyond arts and divinity.
 By the end of the 19th century Trinity offered degrees in a variety of disciplines, including medicine, law, music, pharmacy and dentistry.
-The connections between the professional faculties and the College proper were however somewhat tenuous, as students generally took classes elsewhere in Toronto, and only came to the Queen Street campus to write exams and accept degrees.
+The connections between the professional faculties and the college proper were however somewhat tenuous, as students generally took classes elsewhere in Toronto, and only came to the Queen Street campus to write exams and accept degrees.
 Trinity was founded with a medical school run by six Toronto doctors, and the first lecture ever given at Trinity was on "medical jurisprudence".
 However, the medical faculty dissolved itself in 1856 in protest of the religious entry requirements.
 Trinity Medical School re-founded itself in 1871, and taught students in a separate building in Toronto's east end.
-The school (re-named Trinity Medical College in 1888) existed as an independent legal body in voluntary association with Trinity College.
-Trinity's Faculty of Music started offering degrees in the 1880s, and offered examinations for degrees in London, England and New York City, as well as Toronto.
+The school (renamed Trinity Medical College in 1888) existed as an independent legal body in voluntary association with Trinity College.
+Trinity's Faculty of Music started offering degrees in the 1880s, and offered examinations for degrees in London, England, and New York City, as well as Toronto.